chicecream/mini-world/README.md

 - des pattern = $value

-    The value semantics of destructuring as
+    The value semantics of destructuring assignment.

+    The captured data elements a